HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

 required to interpret the added property.
 It would be difficult to explicitly define the criteria for classifing schema changes by impact.
 Instead, the impact is determined individually for every schema change.
-Changes that are deemed of low impactare fast-tracked through a lighter-weight review process.
+Changes that are deemed of low impact are fast-tracked through a lighter-weight review process.

 Sizing schema changes
 ---------------------

-A *schema change* is a carefully seleced set of related modifications to one or more of the JSONSchema documents in the `metadata-schema`_ repository.
+A *schema change* is a carefully selected set of related modifications to one or more of the JSONSchema documents in the `metadata-schema`_ repository.
 If a schema change *can* be made smaller by excluding a particular change to a schema document without sacrificing the desired end-user value, it *should*